jethrocarr/pupistry/README.md

-Pupistry (puppet + artistry) is a solution for implementing reliable and secure masterless puppet deployments by taking Puppet modules assembled by r10k and generating compresed and signed archives for distribution to the masterless servers.
+Pupistry (puppet + artistry) is a solution for implementing reliable and secure masterless puppet deployments by taking Puppet modules assembled by r10k and generating compressed and signed archives for distribution to the masterless servers.

-Pupistry builds on the functionality offered by the r10k workflow but rather than requiring the implementing of site-specific custom bootstrap and custom workflow mechanisms, Pupistry executes r10k, assembles the combined modules and then generates a compress artifact file.
+Pupistry builds on the functionality offered by the r10k workflow but rather than requiring the implementing of site-specific custom bootstrap and custom workflow mechanisms, Pupistry executes r10k, assembles the combined modules and then generates a compressed artifact file.
 It then optionally signs the artifact with GPG and finally uploads it into an Amazon S3 bucket along with a manifest file.